External Ids for STIM2 Gene

 GeneCards Summary for STIM2 Gene

 STIM2 (Stromal Interaction Molecule 2) is a Protein Coding gene.
+Diseases associated with STIM2 include T Cell And Nk Cell Immunodeficiency and Immunodeficiency 10.
 Among its related pathways are Calcium signaling pathway and Ca, cAMP and Lipid Signaling.
-GO annotations related to this gene include calcium ion binding and store-operated calcium channel activity.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and store-operated calcium channel activity.
 An important paralog of this gene is STIM1.

 Plays a role in mediating store-operated Ca(2+) entry (SOCE), a Ca(2+) influx following depletion of intracellular Ca(2+) stores.
 Functions as a highly sensitive Ca(2+) sensor in the endoplasmic reticulum which activates both store-operated and store-independent Ca(2+)-influx.
 Regulates basal cytosolic and endoplasmic reticulum Ca(2+) concentrations.
 Upon mild variations of the endoplasmic reticulum Ca(2+) concentration, translocates from the endoplasmic reticulum to the plasma membrane where it probably activates the Ca(2+) release-activated Ca(2+) (CRAC) channels ORAI1, ORAI2 and ORAI3.
 May inhibit STIM1-mediated Ca(2+) influx.